-Swimming pool contamination is a serious issue with every private swimming pool or spa owner.
+Swimming pool contamination is a significant issue with every private swimming pool or spa owner.
 It is also one of the main concerns of every pool operator of a recreational water facility.
 Pool water contamination does not only apply to your pool or spa.

 These micro contaminants get into your water facility by:

-Preventing your swimming pool or spa users from becoming ill, is your number one concern.
+Preventing your swimming pool or spa users from becoming ill is your number one concern.
 Contact or ingestion of contaminated water will make your pool guests terribly ill.

 People can become severely ill from poorly sanitized spas and swimming pools.
 Keeping them from disease causing bacteria, is one of the biggest reasons we have public health departments.
-Public health departments often require private and public pool operators, to demonstrate their competency.
+Public health departments often require private and public pool operators to demonstrate their competency.

 This is usually carried out through a series of classes.
 Contaminated water from your pool or spa, often lead to illnesses like:

-According to statistics, sickness and infections that are associated with swimming pools, spas, and other recreational water facilities have been directly linked to fecal contamination.
+According to statistics, sickness and infections that are associated with swimming pools, spas, and other recreational water facilities have been linked to fecal contamination.

 If your sanitation or disinfectant system is not working properly or not at all, you will have to close your facility until you have corrected the problem/s.
 This is in accordance with health code standards.

 Contaminants to your pool or spa do not necessarily have to be fecal related.
-Contaminants that are linked to human shedding also play a roll in the overall health of your guests.
+Contaminants that are linked to human shedding also play a role in the overall health of your guests.
 These human shedding are major sources of potential non-enteric pathogenic organisms that include:

 Human shedding like the ones listed above, are direct contaminants for your swimming facilities.
 This also includes the surrounding surfaces, of other objects in your facilities as well.
-These surfaces can have an enormous amount of disease-causing bacteria on them.
+These surfaces can have an enormous number of disease-causing bacteria on them.

 Bacteria that are opportunistic pathogens, can fall from swimmers and be transmitted to other users.
 As I mentioned earlier, these disease-causing pathogens can be transmitted through contaminated water in both swimming pools and spas.

-Furthermore there are certain free living aquatic bacteria and amoeba that are known to compromise water safety.
+Furthermore, there are certain free living aquatic bacteria and amoeba that are known to compromise water safety.
 Such opportunistic pathogens can grow in areas of your facility that include:

 If your swimming pools and spas are indoors, you must maintain a good water sanitation system that will ensure good water quality in your facility.
-This process will also ensure that the air quality in your facility is maintained as well.
+This process will also ensure that the air quality in your swimming facility is maintained as well.